Hiwonder-docs/TonyPi-Pro/source/docs/12_aI_large_model_course.md

 (1) Verifying the WonderEcho Pro Firmware

-By default, the wake-up word for the WonderEcho Pro factory firmware is **"Hello, HiWonder."** If you wish to change the wake-up word to **"TonyPi,"** please refer to the tutorial titled [6 AI Voice Interaction Course → 6.1 Introduction to WonderEcho Pro and Installation → 6.1.3 Firmware Flashing Method]() for step-by-step instructions.
+By default, the wake-up word for the WonderEcho Pro factory firmware is **"Hello, HiWonder."**.
+If you wish to change the wake-up word to **"TonyPi"**, please refer to the tutorial titled [6 AI Voice Interaction Course → 6.1 Introduction to WonderEcho Pro and Installation → 6.1.3 Firmware Flashing Method](6_ai_voice_interaction_course.md#firmware-flashing-method) for step-by-step instructions.

 (2) Obtaining and Configuring the Large Model API Key

 By default, the program does not include the configuration of the Large AI Model-related API keys.
-Before activating features related to the Large AI Model, please refer to the section [12.2.1 Obtaining and Configuring Large Model API Keys]() to configure the necessary keys.
+Before activating features related to the Large AI Model, please refer to the section [12.2.1 Obtaining and Configuring Large Model API Keys](#anchor_12_2_1) to configure the necessary keys.
 This step is mandatory and cannot be skipped, as it is crucial for the proper functioning and experience of the large model features.

 (3) Network Configuration

 The robot must be connected to the internet, either in STA (local network) mode or AP (direct connection) mode via Ethernet.
 For detailed instructions on network configuration, please refer to the course [14.
-Robot Network Configuration]() .
+Robot Network Configuration](14_network_configuration.md) .

 * **Starting and Stopping the Game**